How Hospitality can kill Christian Community-

 But does that mean evangelism is the churches only purpose?

 Contrary to popular belief, the church does not have a single purpose or mission.
 Rather, it has several.
-Some of those purposes are spiritual in nature (evangelizing the lost, worshiping God, proclaiming Jesus until He returns).
-Others are more down-to-earth (teaching believers, providing for the poor, widows and orphans, spreading peace, bringing justice to unjust situations).
+Some of those purposes are spiritual in nature, evangelizing the lost, worshiping God, proclaiming Jesus until He returns.
+Others are more down-to-earth, such as teaching believers the Bible, providing for those in need, and bringing biblical righteousness and justice to unjust situations.
 Essentially, every purpose of the Church will fit fairly neatly into one of three categories:

 1. Glorify Jesus (make Him look good)- Romans 15:6, Romans 15:9, 1st Peter 2:12